 Apart from the pool, you can also burn some calories in the fitness center or visit the Karma Spa to relax in the sauna, get a spa treatment or a massage.

 Kong Kea Restaurant offers an extensive choice for breakfast, both asian and western food choices.
 Our favourite breakfast spot was on the terrace, overlooking the pool and gardens, a great start of the day for us.
 If you don’t fancy leaving the hotel premisses, you can also have lunch or dinner at Kong Kea; it has a nicely selected menu of local and international dishes, also available for room service.

 If you book online your stay at Angkor Miracle Resort, you’ll also get airport pick-up and drop-off, plus a scheduled shuttle to the city center, so you won’t need to worry too much with local transportation.
 Angkor Miracle can also arrange various tours and the staff is very knowledgable to indicate the best options for your taste.
 If you are in Siem Reap with kids and find it difficult to visit the temples with them, Angkor Miracle can provide a babysitter to look after your little ones while you are away.

-Disclosure: We were hosted by Angkor Miracle Resort & Spa, in exchange for an honest review.
+Disclosure: This article contains affiliate links.
+We were hosted by Angkor Miracle Resort & Spa, in exchange for an honest review.
 As always, all the opinions expressed here are our own.